MicrosoftDocs/mslearn-oxford-image-classification-azure-sphere/README.md

 "Produced in partnership with the University of Oxford – Ajit Jaokar Artificial Intelligence:Cloud and Edge Implementations course."

 ## Prerequisites

-Basic knowledge of Azure Sphere
+- Basic knowledge of Azure Sphere
-USB cable to connect Azure Sphere to the computer USB-to-serial adapter
+- USB cable to connect Azure Sphere to the computer
+- USB-to-serial adapter
-Mini cable to connect serial adapter to the computer Jumper wires to connect serial adapter to Azure Sphere Basic knowledge of using Visual Studio Code
+- Mini cable to connect serial adapter to the computer
+- Jumper wires to connect serial adapter to Azure Sphere
+- Basic knowledge of using Visual Studio Code
-Visual Studio Code installed in your computer
+- Visual Studio Code installed in your computer
-Git installed in your computer
+- Git installed in your computer
-Ability to use Git/Github
+- Ability to use Git/Github

+## Modules

 - Introduction - 5 min
 - Design a image classification model on Azure Sphere - 5 min